French brig Lodi

-Lodi (or Lody) was the Venetian Navy brig Giasone, launched in 1795.
+Lodi was the Venetian navy brig Giasone, launched in 1795.
 The French captured her at Corfu in 1797.
 She took part in a sanguinary and inconclusive single-ship action with a British privateer shortly after her capture.
-She continued to serve in the Mediterranean carrying dispatches between France and Alexandria and then moved to the West Indies where she supported the French attempt to defeat the Haitian Revolution in Saint Domingue. captured her on 11 July 1803; her subsequent fate is unknown.
+She continued to serve in the Mediterranean carrying dispatches between France and Alexandria and then moved to the West Indies where she supported the Saint-Domingue expedition. captured her on 11 July 1803; her subsequent fate is unknown.

 Career

 Giasone was a Venetian vessel, possibly originally a cutter but completed as a brig.
 The French captured her at Corfu on 23 July 1797.
 The French initially named her Jason, but after the Battle of Lodi they renamed her Lodi on 11 November 1797.

 Jason arrived at Toulon on 7 February 1798.
 On 12 May she was in Carthage roads, while under the command of Enseigne de vaisseau Sennequier.
 She was on a cruise between Almeria and North Africa.

 On 4 July 1798, Lodi, was sailing down the Piombino Channel from Leghorn with dispatches for Napoleon Bonaparte, then at Alexandria.
 She encountered a British brig that attacked her and the two vessels exchanged fire.
 The crew of the brig twice attempted to board Lodi and twice the French repelled them.
 The French then attempted to board the brig, and the British repelled them.
 The two vessels separated and continued to exchange fire, with the French succeeding in bringing down the brig's masts.
 Even so, the French did not capture the brig, which used sweeps to reach the neutral coast of Tuscany, where it took refuge by a fort.
 Lodi, although she had retained her masts, was sufficiently damaged that she had to stop at Civita Vecchia to effect repairs.
 Lodi then continued on to Alexandria.
 Lodi had lost two men killed and more than 25 sailors and soldiers wounded, including Sennequier.

 Lodi reported that she had engaged the British sloop of war Aigle, of a "force much superior to her own".
 Various accounts give Lodis armament as 12 guns.
 Sennequier was immediately promoted to the rank of Capitaine de frégate.